krishnak98/krishnak98.github.io/_posts/2023-02-24-n-body-simulator.markdown

 Various implementations of simulating the gravitational interaction of particles in space.
 Implementations include:
-1. Naive implementation in C
+1. Barnes Hut approximation algorithm in C
 2. Multi-core implementation using OpenMP
 3. MPI implementation
 4. CUDA implementation on GPU